-A couple of weekends ago my sister and niece, mum, another sister and Frase were here for dinner and, with no time to visit the shops and a recently raided (by me) veggie patch I was left to create an easy-to-share meal with what we had in the fridge and pantry.
+I created this recipe last weekend when both my sisters, niece and Mum arrived for dinner.
+With no time to visit the shops and a recently raided (by me) veggie patch I had to produce an easy-to-share meal with what we had in the fridge and pantry.
+This is what I made.
 Since then, I have been itching to get into the kitchen and get it down properly for YOU!

 The way I usually create, as most of us do, is by throwing together bits and pieces from the garden and the pantry, working in the moment and hoping for the best.
-I then re-make the winners over and over, measure and refine processes until the recipe becomes a useful tool and a delicious meal.
+I then re-make the winners over and over, measure and refine processes until the recipe is up to scratch to share with you.
 Something you can add to, swap ingredients in and out of and make your own.

 I hope you like this one!
-Don’t be fooled by the longer-than-my-usual ingredient list, many are repeated and most you will likely have in your pantry.
+Don’t be fooled by the longer-than-my-usual-ingredient list, most you will likely have in your pantry.
 I can’t go past a perfectly roasted pumpkin and love the skin left on but you could always remove it before roasting, or even swap it for sweet potato if that is what you have on hand!
+Grilled zucchini, or eggplant works a treat too!

 Prep time: 10 minutes